EmilRamsvik/Digital-Garden/docs/Working/Job Searching/Job Searcing.md

 - Practice the questions you do not have the answer to, not the ones that you do.
 I had this experience once while practicing for an interview, and I only saw what I knew when practicing, foregoing what I did not know.
 This is a human tendency, and you should focus on things you do not know.
 How do you answer them?
 - If having a virtual meeting, make sure to book a room beforehand that is booked not only for the duration of the meeting but also some time before the meeting.
 - Practice your pitch (Aka, tell me about yourself) as much as possible; this needs to be top-notch.
 - When considering a job switch, make sure that you understand the future aspects and the fact that the future your boss and management promise you is what it is, just words.
-[Show me the money](https://youtu.be/FFrag8ll85w?t=44)
+[Show me the money](https://youtu.be/FFrag8ll85w?t=44) (Note: See [Salary Negotiation](Salary%20Negotiation.md))
 - [It is what the money says](https://youtu.be/s8uL7qtyeGI?t=118).
 Do not do it for the money; do it for what the money says.
 It says you are worth it.
+- Be prepared for uncomfortable, rude, and even illegal questions in an interview.
+Those who interview you are not that well-trained and might not know or even care about what they are allowed to ask in an interview.